BUREH BEACH

 HEADING HERE

-Fas Project provides food and educational needs while introducing healthy lifestyle activities to underprivileged youth around the world.
+Fas Project provides food and educational needs while introducing healthy

 The 2014 clinic provided an opportunity to talk to the children, hear their stories, and understand the impact of the surf club’s sponsorship.
 Most of the 30 children supported by the club have stories like that of Musa, a then-12-year-old boy.
 His mother passed away when he was still very young.
 Because work is scarce, Musa’s father pursued a job in the eastern districts where 60% of the country’s entire workforce is employed in low-paying mining jobs.
 Musa’s father, unable to support Musa, depends on the orphanage to take care of many of Musa’s needs.
 The Bureh Beach Surf Club sponsors Musa’s school fees and supplies.
 Many children at the orphanage like Musa develop a passion for surfing, which keeps them healthy, builds their confidence, offers community, and helps them avoid teen delinquency and teen pregnancy (common issues in the region).